ShieldOrder/process-layer-doctrine/doctrine/PLD.md

 ## Reference Statement

-The Process Layer Doctrine defines a neutral process layer that sits between governance intent and execution outcomes.
+The Process Layer Doctrine (PLD) defines a neutral process layer that sits between governance intent and execution outcomes.

-It does not decide what should be funded or governed.
+PLD does not decide what should be funded or governed.
 It defines how decisions are made legible, verifiable, and inspectable.

 PLD treats process as infrastructure.

-This document provides reference definitions and invariants as used within this framework.
+This document provides reference definitions and invariants used within this framework.
 It does not claim consensus, endorsement, or authority beyond its own internal coherence.

 ## Scope